 Bob King began his career in higher education at DePauw University 25 years ago, where he served as an admissions representative for the school.
 Since then, he has spent the majority of his career in higher education.
 He has served both on the school administrator side as well as in various organizations focused on supporting higher education.

 An entrepreneur at heart, King joined Rasmussen, Inc. in 2003 to oversee both the Rasmussen College and Deltak marketing teams.
 He helped Rasmussen grow enrollment from 1,800 per year to 15,000 per year over the course of ten years.
 He is one of the founders of Collegis Education, where he served as the visionary for the innovative revenue growth strategies employed by the organization for its partners.
-Currently, King serves as managing director, responsible for strategic partnerships and business development for the organization.
+Currently, King serves as Executive Vice President – Partner Strategy, responsible for strategic partnerships and business development for the organization.

 What drew you to embarking on a career in higher ed?